 Just like Easter, Passover is not anchored to specific dates, which means people must find out when it starts and when it is over.
-Passover 2021 starts at sundown on March 27 and is ends on Saturday night, April 3 or Sunday, April 4 depending on family tradition.
-The first Passover seder occurs on the evening of March 27, and the second Passover seder occurs on the evening of March 28.
+Passover 2023 starts at sundown on Wednesday, April 5 and ends on Friday night, April 13 or Saturday, April 12 depending on family tradition.
+The first Passover seder occurs on the evening of April 15, and the second Passover seder occurs on the evening of April 16.
 (See below for details on future Passover dates and times).

 Passover, like all Jewish holidays, starts and ends at sundown, and is tied to the phases of the sun and the moon.
 Passover always falls on the same date on the Jewish calendar.
 Like all Jewish holidays, Passover occurs at different times each year on the secular calendar.
 The Jewish calendar is set up to keep Jewish holidays at the same season of the year and the same phase of the moon; Passover will always begin on a full moon in the spring.